 Dbmaj7 chord

 Dbmaj7 is equivalent to C sharp major 7th.
-Since all the chord notes are absent among the open strings in standard tuning, there are none simple fingerings in open positions.
+Since all the chord notes are absent among the open strings in standard tuning, there are no simple fingerings in open positions.
 Because of that, the chord is mostly played as a barre chord or in closed positions.

 Chord structure